-3.9 Design of Protected Wood Connections
+3.9 Design of Protected Connections

-Where a wood member or a wood assembly is required to have a fire-resistance rating, wood structural connections in that member or assembly shall be protected from fire exposure for the time corresponding to the required fire resistance rating of the wood member.
-All components of the wood structural connection, including connectors, fasteners and portions of the connected members that are part of the structural connection, shall be protected.
-Protection of the wood structural connection shall be provided by wood, Type X gypsum panel, other approved materials, or a combination thereof.
-Each wood cover layer shall be attached with fasteners of sufficient length to penetrate the adjacent wood member or cover at least one inch.
+Where a member or an assembly is required to have a fire-resistance rating, structural connections to that member or assembly shall be protected from fire exposure for the time corresponding to the required fire resistance rating of the member or assembly.
+All components of the structural connection, including connectors, fasteners and portions of the connected members that are part of the structural connection, shall be protected.
+Protection of the structural connection shall be provided by wood, Type X gypsum panel, other approved materials, or a combination thereof.
+Each wood cover layer shall be attached with fasteners of sufficient length to penetrate the adjacent member or cover at least one inch.
 Fasteners attaching the protection shall not be required to be protected; however, wood cover shall be attached in accordance with 3.3.1.4 and Type X gypsum panel protection shall be attached in accordance with 3.3.2.3.